 - E3.16.
 To follow the Financial Instructions for local partnerships, as published on the Police Force intranet. - E3.17.
 To consult, as early as possible, the CCCFO and the PCCCFO to ensure the correct treatment of taxation and other accounting arrangements. - E3.18.
 To produce a Memorandum of Understanding (MOU) setting out the appropriate governance arrangements for the project.
-This document should be signed by the Chief of Staff.
+This document should be signed by the Chief Executive and Monitoring Officer.